 6 Lazy Rivers In Pennsylvania That Are Perfect For Tubing On A Summer’s Day

 Dangle your feet in the cool water.
 Tilt your head back and feel the warmth of the golden sun.
-And let the river guide your inner tube along one of these lazy rivers in Pennsylvania that promise an unforgettable adventure.
-In fact, these six lazy rivers are perfect for tubing in Pennsylvania, providing an idyllic backdrop for a day of tubing, for making lifelong memories, and for enjoying the outdoors.
+And let the river guide your inner tube along one of the Keystone State’s lazy rivers that promise an unforgettable adventure.
+In fact, these six lazy rivers are among the best places to go tubing in Pennsylvania by providing an idyllic backdrop and helping you make lifelong memories.